 DARS counselors communicate with students and their teams of support to determine Pre-ETS needs.
 Two tools are also available to support DARS with identifying students' Pre-ETS needs.
 The first is the Pre-Employment Transition Services Needs Survey (form PreETS-5).
 This is not a required form, but it is encouraged to be completed.
 The second tool is the Pre-Employment Transition Services Guide (form PreETS 8).
-This tool is required to be completed annually for all students with disabilities served by the agency.
+This tool is required to be completed within 90 days of opening a PE or VR case for all students with disabilities served by the agency.
 This tool helps guide conversations to identify students' needs related to core Pre-ETS topics.
 Counselors check off when a topic is covered and includes information about the entity that addressed the identified topic area with the student.
+The Pre-ETS Guide is reviewed as needed to ensure the student's needs are monitored on an ongoing basis.